konflux-ci/e2e-tests/README.md

 # Running Red Hat AppStudio Tests in OpenShift CI

-Overviow for OpenShift CI and AppStudio E2E tests is in [OpenshiftCI.md](docs/OpenShiftCI.md).
+Overview for OpenShift CI and AppStudio E2E tests is in [OpenshiftCI.md](docs/OpenShiftCI.md).
 How to install E2E binary is in [Installation.md](docs/Installation.md).

 # Develop new tests